jbeck4004/markdown-test/README.md

      https://github.com/oracle/solaris-userland

-That repo contains build recipes, patches, IPS manifests, etc. necessary to download, prep, build, test, package and publish open source software.
-The build infrastructure is similar to that of the SFW consolidation in that it makes use of hierarchical Makefiles which provide dependency and recipe information for building the components.
+That repo contains build recipes, patches, IPS (i.e., pkg(7)) manifests, etc. necessary to download, prep, build, test, package and publish open source software.
+The build infrastructure makes use of hierarchical Makefiles which provide dependency and recipe information for building the components.
 In order to build the contents of the Userland gate, you need to clone it.
-Since you are reading this, you probably already have.
+Since you are reading this, you may already have.

 ## Getting the Bits
 The canonical repository is stored in Mercurial inside the Oracle firewall,